JeffreyBenjaminBrown/hode/README.md

 [Video: How to edit](https://www.youtube.com/watch?v=fuCREbf1m9k).

+# There is in-app help

+And it's more up-to-date:
+it includes some features not otherwise documented, and the keywords and keyboard shortcuts it describes are guaranteed to be correct, whereas the documentation outside of the app might not be.

+You'll still need to use the out-of-app documentation for a good introduction to the app.
+But once you've read that stuff, the in-app help is a good way to remind yourself how things work, what the keyboard shortcuts andn commands are, etc.

+Access the help by pressing `M-?`.
+(That probably means `Alt-?`, unless you use a Mac).

-# What this is
+# What Hode is, and how it works

 Hode is an editor for higher-order data.

 There are four main branches to the project.
 Each branch is described in the [docs](docs) folder.
-They are -- and this is probably the order in which you should read about them:

-## The Rslt
+## The Rslt data structure

-A `Rslt` is a data structure that generalizes the graph.
+The Rslt is a generalization of the knowledge graph.
-It can easily represent any natural language expression.
+It lets a user easily represent any natural language expression.
 (The `Rslt` is isomorphic to what some programmers call a "hypergraph" -- but mathematicians claimed that term first, and in math it means something much less general.)